-Remember when an RV was only a vehicle to take into the woods on vacation?
-It was (and still is) a budget-friendly way to travel with your family with the added bonus of being able to bring some modern conveniences from home: your own bathroom, mini-kitchen, and sleeping area!
+Remember when RV family vacations were the only time you used your RV?
+It was (and still is) a budget-friendly way to travel with your family.
+But now it has the added bonus of being able to bring some modern conveniences from home: your own bathroom, mini-kitchen, and sleeping area!
 It was as simple as that!
 Since then, the uses for an RV have grown dramatically.

 Consumers are looking for ways to get the most value out of their RV when they aren’t using it for vacation.
 And many others are now living in them full-time.
 Enter the need for an RV office.